ddprrt/ddprrt.github.io/_posts/2014-12-10-contribution-to-10-things.md

 ---
-title: "My contribution to Christoph Rumpel's \"10 things that will make you a better developer\" (external)"
+title: "My contribution to Christoph Rumpel's \"10 things that will make you a better developer\""
 published: true
 permalink: /contribution-to-10-things/
 categories: